Lauren Jackson: 1997–2016

 Jackson was offered a scholarship with the Australian Institute of Sport (AIS) in 1996, when she was just 15, but her parents said no to this, as it required her to move from Albury to Canberra.
 The next year, she accepted a scholarship and joined the AIS basketball team in the Women's National Basketball League (WNBL) for the 1997 season.
 The programme considers her one of its success stories.
+She was named the WNBL Rookie of the Year for the 1997 season.
 With Jackson leading a side composed of the best 16- to 17-year-old development players in the country, the AIS won the WNBL championship in the 1998–99 season.

 Jackson joined the Canberra Capitals for the 1999–2000 season and helped them win the championship, recording 15 points, 14 rebounds and four blocks in a 67–50 win over the Adelaide Lightning in the grand final.
 She helped the Capitals return to the grand final in 2000–01, where they lost to the Sydney Panthers despite her 22 points and 20 rebounds.
 She won her third championship in 2001–02 with a victory over Sydney in the grand final.
 She was named grand final MVP for the first time after recording 29 points and 21 rebounds.